CarlosFaccelli26/Bread-Butter-Milestone/README.md

     - ![Python](static/images/screenshots/python.png)

 # Testing UX Stories
-1. As a First costumer:
+1. As a user of the website:
-   - **I want the ability to register and login easely**
+     **I want to have an easily navigaton**
-     - The website provides an easy process to log in or register.
-With just a fews fields to fill the user will be available to login or register.
-       Once the user complete the registration form if it is correct will display an alert with the message of "**Registration successfully.
-You are able to login.**".
-Same process for the login page, there will be a form which the user has to fill, if all the details are correct the user will have the ability to navigate through the website and add content to the project if he desire.
-    - **Be able to see some of the sandwiches on the main page**
-      - To navigate through the main page it will not be required to be logged in.
-The user will see a search form to find any sandwich that the user wants to look for.
-Scrolling down fill find a carousel displaying three sandwiches the some user has added, and last there will be displayed 8 sandwiches for the user to see.
-There will be a button that will change depends on the numbers of sandwiches that the website has, if there is 8 or less the button will display "*wanna add a sandwich?*" and if there is more than 8 the button will change the text to "*Wanna See More?*".
-Each button depends on the number of sandwiches will lead to a new page that will required to be logged in, so users that are not register or not logged in won't be able to see the content.
+    The Website has been designed thinking since the very first moment about the user experience, because of that you will find an easy navigation.
+Each button will have a descriptive text that will give to the user the facility to understand what will be happening after clicking on the button.
+The Bread and Butter Website does not have any unnecessary complexity to navigate as we are looking for the confort of the users avoiding the frustration feelings.

-    - **Be able to add, delete or update sandwiches**
+   - **I want to be able to share my recipes, deleted them or edited If I need**
-      - Project handle all the [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality wich are: *Create*, *Read*, *Update*, *Delete*.
-Users has to be logged in to realize any of these functionalities.
+    - As we mentioned before, all the project is  handled by [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality where will find the different options: *Create*, *Read*, *Update*, and *Delete*.
+Neverthelss is mandatory for the user to log in If they want to be able to manage some these functionalities.
-        - **Create**: Create consist in create content to the project.
-In this case will be add sandiches to the website.
-        This will be accomplish throught a form, once again the user has to be logged in to see the content.
-The form will have many fields to fill, these fields are key information of the sandwich that the users wants to add for example the name of the sandiwich, description, ingredients, image, duration etc...
-Once all the fields are filled if there is nothig wrong the sandwich will be added to the website and will be visible on the main page if there is no more than 8 sandwiches or in the other case will be located in a new page called All sandwiches.
+        - **Create**: This function will give you the posibility to add some info into the website.
+For example in the case of Bread and Butter, you will be able to add a sandwich.
+The user will give all the information about the sandwich throught  the form, which has different fields to fill following the goal of sharing the key information about the sandwich, such name, brief description, ingredients, or image, with the other users.
+As soon as all the fields are done, If there is nothing wrong, the sandwich will be added to the website straigh away being visible on the main page (If there are no more than 8 sandwiches) or in a section called All sandwiches.
-        - **Read**: Read is the ability to read the content stored on the database and displyed on the website in a nice way.
+        - **Read**: This function give you the ability to read the content storage on the database at the same time you will be able to displayed on the website nicely.
-        On this website all users logged in or not will be available to see sandwiches, in case that the user wants to see all sandwiches added from different users the user has to be logged in.
+        On this website all users, logged in or not. will be available to see a few sandwiches to have a preview of the website functionality.
+If they want to see all the recipes shared, they will need to register or log in If they already have an account.
         Users can see each sandwiches if they want.
 But only if they are logged in.
-        - **Update**: Update will be the ability to change any info about the sandwich that the user created.
-Users won't be able to change info of a sandwich that they didn't add, the only user capable of change info is the one who created it.
-Once again will be a form with all the details already displayed on the form so the user doesn't have to fll each of the field again.
-And from there the user decide wich field wants to change or add more info to the field.
+        - **Update**: Update will give you the ability to change any information about the sandwich created by the user.
+Users won't be able to change details of any sandwich created by a different user, they will have the posibility to change the info of their own creations.
+If they decided to edit their recipes they just will need to rewrite the fields of the form mentioned before, that they want to modify.
         - **Delete**: Delete like the word says, gives the user the capacity to delete a sandwich.
-Again only the user who created the sandwich will be able to delete it.
+As we mentioned before, the user will be able just to delete their own creation.

+   - **I want to enjoy the recipes of other users** Once you have an account and you are in, you will be able to see all the sandwiches recipes.
+However won't be possible to modify the creations added by other users.

+   - **I would like to be able to log in and log out just with one click**
+     - The website provides a very easy process to log in and log out.
+Once your account is registered in the system, you will just need to enter your usser name and your password to Log in.
+You will be able to Log out just clicking on the proper botton.

-2. As a Owner
+2. As a firts customer
+   - **I would like to register my account without any trouble** If you want to register your account as a new user, you will just need to complete all the fields of a form.
+Once the user complete the registration form, If there are not mistakes, the website will display an alert with the following message: "**Registration successfully.
+You are able to login.**".
+      You will be ready to enjoy Bread and Butter adding sandwiches or just catching some ideas for your next dinner.

+   - **Be able to have a preview of the website** Since the first moment you start surfing the website you will find different texts where you have some hints about what you can find or what you can do in Bread and Butter.
+Because of that the first customer will Know since that moment If this website could fit his interests.
+However the main page would be attractive enought to catch his attention.

+   - **I would like to find an attractive main page** You will see how it is not mandatory to Log in just to navigate through the main page, so the first user who is thinking to register an account will have the posibility to have a brief view and understanding of how the website will works.
+To make the main page quite attractive the same patron of colours have been followed.
+At the same time the first user will be able to enjoy the carousel, where a maximun of 8 sandwiches will be displayed.
+The bottons on the main page have the posibility to change deppending of the amount of sandwiches have been added to the website.
+If there are not 8 yet, the text the first user will see is the next one: "*wanna add a sandwich?*".
+Nevertheless If there are more than 8 sandwiches already in the website you will find the following text:"*Wanna See More?*".
+Thanks to they way this questions have been popped the main page is not only attractivebut also interactive with the First user.

+3. As a owner
    - **Have a eye catching website**
-    - The project has a nice contrast of colors it goes between black orange and white.
-It gives a good appearance and a nice looking.
-It has a few animations so it doesn't feel like a static page with no movements.
+      The project has been designed thinking in every single detail because of that you can find a nice contrast of colours between black, orange and white.
+Bread and Butter not only is working so goo but also has a nice looking catching the attention of the user.
+At the same time to do not make the user feel bored, there are some animations to avoid a static website.

-3. As a User of the website
-  - **I want to have an easily navigaton**
-    - Website has an easy navigation.
-Each button will have a descriptive text that will give the user a hint of what the user will be able to do after the user clicks on the button.
-Website doesn't have any unnecessary complexity to navigate so the user won't be fustrated to looking for something and wasting time.
+   - **Be able to help with any issue**
+      As you will be able to see once yoou get into the website, all the social media are located in the footer.
+Thanks to this conection the user will be able to get in touch with the owner of the website through Instagram, Facebook or Twiter.

 # Testing Project
   - All project has been tested manually for me and friends which I share the link of the website.